hyung-hwan/hak/README.md

 (printf "--------------------------\n")
 ```

-## HCL Exchange Protocol
+## HAK Exchange Protocol

-The HCL library contains a simple server/client libraries that can exchange
+The HAK library contains a simple server/client libraries that can exchange
-HCL scripts and results over network.
+HAK scripts and results over network.
 The following describes the protocol
 briefly.

 ### Request message